adrianjean/craft-formie-mautic/README.md

 | Formie     | 3.x           |
 | Mautic     | 6.x or 7.x API |
 | PHP        | 8.1+          |

+## Mautic Setup

+Ideally you have a Segment created with a Campaign that can ingest the contact and process it.
+If not, the contact will simply be added to Mautic.

 ## Installation